Stanton, Michigan

 Stanton is a city in the U.S. state of Michigan.
-The population was 1,417 at the 2010 census.
+The population was 1,348 at the 2020 census.
 It is the county seat of Montcalm County.
-It is located at the corners of four townships and incorporates land from each: Day Township to the northeast, Evergreen Township to the southeast, Sidney Township to the southwest, and Douglass Township to the northwest.

 History

-Stanton was organized in 1860 when the people of Montcalm County voted to move the county seat here from Greenville, which was the original county seat from 1840.
-At that time, the County Board purchased 40 acre from Fred Hall of Ionia and named the city "Fred" in his honor.
-The family of Levi Camburn was the first to settle here and he became its first postmaster on March 10, 1862.
-The city was renamed for Secretary of War, Edwin M. Stanton in 1863.
+Stanton was organized in 1860 when the people of Montcalm County voted to move the county seat here from Greenville, which had been the original county seat since 1840.
+At that time, the County Board purchased 40 acre from Fred Hall of Ionia and named the location "Fred" in his honor.
+The family of Levi Camburn was the first to settle here, and he became its first postmaster on March 10, 1862.
+The city was renamed for U.S. Secretary of War Edwin M. Stanton in 1863.
 Stanton was platted in 1865, incorporated as a village in 1869, and as a city in 1881.
 The Hotel Montcalm was established in 1863.